Disability in Singapore: Non Governmental Organisations

 Activist, Ron Chandran-Dudley, who was also visually impaired, played an important part in the 1980s by representing Singapore at the first Disabled People's International (DPI) World Congress.
 Chandran-Dudley pointed out that many people who are disabled in Singapore were not in leadership positions in the organizations developed for them.
 He also advocated that it was important to focus on what disabled people could do, not what they couldn't do.
 In April 1986, the Singapore chapter of DPI, called the Disabled People's Association (DPA), was registered, becoming the first advocacy group for the rights of people with disabilities to be officially recognized.
 DPA continues to advocate for the rights of people with disabilities.
 DPA promotes cultural understanding for people with disabilities by visiting places such as schools and offices.

-An organization for children with intellectual disabilities, Singapore Association for Retarded Children (SARC), which later changed its name to Movement for the Intellectually Disabled of Singapore, (MINDS) was started in 1962 by medical social worker, Daisy Vaithliningam.
+An organization for children with intellectual disabilities, Singapore Association for Retarded Children (SARC), which later changed its name to Movement for the Intellectually Disabled of Singapore, (MINDS) was started in 1962 by medical social worker, Daisy Vaithilingam.